 Another revolution in Biblical interpretation came with the scientific arguments of Nicholas Copernicus (1473-1543), Galileo Galilei (1564-1642) and Johannes Kepler (1571-1630).
 Science seemed to be able to unlock the secrets of life without divine revelation – and it even suggested that some of the points written in the Bible were false.

-In Kugel’s introductory chapter he points out that there are some confusing or conflicting passages in the Bible.
-Therefore, four assumptions were made in ancient times to interpret the Old testament and get rid of these inconsistencies.
-These assumptions have carried through to modern times:
+In his introductory chapter, Kugel points out that there are some confusing or conflicting passages in the Bible; therefore, four assumptions were made in ancient times to interpret the Old testament and get rid of these inconsistencies.

-2. The readers assumed that the Bible was a book of lessons meant to apply to their own times as well as the time in which it was written.
+Assumption 2: The Bible is a book of lessons meant to apply to our own times as well as the time in which it was written.

 Assumption 3: The Bible contains no contradictions or mistakes.

 These assumptions have lasted through time.
 However, in the late 1800’s, after the publication of Darwin’s On the Origin of Species and other revolutionary and “heretical” scientific theories were being discussed, people started questioning these assumptions.
 Was the Bible indeed verbally inspired (that is, did every word of it come from God, or just the basic idea)?
 Clearly, the Bible contained “errors” or inconsistencies in the text.
 Also, did Moses really write the Pentateuch?